 If you have the window open a crack, you can also introduce your pet to lots of interesting new scents as well.

-Thanks to a tendency towards good behaviour, this dog is unlikely to get into a barking competition if another car containing another dog pull up alongside you.
+Thanks to a tendency towards good behavior, this dog is unlikely to get into a barking competition if another car containing another dog pulls up alongside you.

 If anything, your Bernedoodle is likely to just silently stare at another dog yapping at them from another car, quietly discouraging their foolishness!

 Frequent breaks on long journeys are advised for this dog, as much as they would be for kids or the driver.

 Stretching your dog’s legs and letting him or her explore some of these new surroundings in an observed and controlled way also prevents boredom setting in during the drive.